-Tent – if you hadn’t thought of this already then you need more than this check list!
+Tent – if you hadn’t thought of this already then you need more than just this festival checklist!

 Blow up bed AND manual pump – it is important to remember that there is unlikely to be electric on your camp site so take the manual pump with you or risk blowing up your lungs before the singing has even started.

 Sleeping bags – otherwise you will simply freeze.

 Torch – perfect for finding your way back to your tent in the dark or for midnight loo trips!